viniciusm2001/dl-from-yt/readme.md

 #### Convert to mp4

-The "convert_to_mp4" parameter is of type boolean, so, if set to true, when downloading videos as audio and video or video only, all the files will be convert to mp4.
+The "convert_to_mp4" parameter is of type boolean, so, if set to true, when downloading videos as audio and video or video only, all the files will be converted to mp4.

 #### Index separator